Unbabel/COMET/README.md

 - `wmt22-cometkiwi-da`: **Reference-FREE** Regression model build on top of InfoXLM, trained on Direct Assessments from WMT17 to WMT20 + MLQE-PE Data.
 - `eamt22-cometinho-da`: **Lightweight** Reference-based Regression model that was distilled from an ensemble of COMET models similar to `wmt20-comet-da`.

-The default models are new!
-Older versions (`<1.1.2`) used another default model and scores are not comparable!
-The new model is better in terms of correlations with human judgments and returns scores between 0 and 1 for better interpretability.
+**The default models are new!
+Older versions (`<1.1.3`) used another default model and scores are not comparable!**

+The new models are better in terms of correlations with human judgments and output scores between 0 and 1 for better interpretability.

 ## Train your own Metric: